-Auto Scaling is a service that can dynamically scale computing resources to meet your business requirements.
-This allows you to use resources in more cost-efficient way.
+Auto Scaling (ESS) is a service that can dynamically scale computing resources to meet your business requirements.
+This provides a more cost efficient method to manage your resources.

 - Workload scaling.
-Auto Scaling can adjust workloads, such as pods.
+ESS can adjust workloads, such as pods.
 For example, Horizontal Pod Autoscaler (HPA) is a typical workload scaling component that can change the number of pod replicas to scale the workload.

 - Resource scaling.
-If the resources of a cluster cannot meet the requirements of the scaled workload, the corresponding component automatically adds Elastic Compute Service (ECS) instances or Elastic Container Instances (ECIs) to the cluster.
+If the resources of a cluster cannot meet the requirements of the scaled workload, the related component automatically adds Elastic Compute Service (ECS) instances or elastic container instances (ECIs) to the cluster.

 Scaling components for ACK clustersComponents for workload scaling